The European market potential for candles

 Brand story

 An older, slightly wealthier consumer may be quite open to the status that comes with a branded product.
 In candles, branding is an established form of marketing communication.
-The original brand stories came from European manufacturer brands with a great heritage, such as Cire Trudon.
-Now, newer lifestyle brands such as Anthropologie also tell their brand story – not just in their lines of candles, but across their full collection of home items.
+The original brand stories came from European manufacturer brands with a great heritage, such as Trudon.
+Now, newer lifestyle brands such as Anthropologie or Jo Malone also tell their brand story – not just in their lines of candles, but across their full collection of home items.

-Home Sweet Home is a long-term trend, and the underlying need to connect to one’s fellow human being is a deep-seated driver.
+‘Home sweet home’ is a long-term trend, and the underlying need to connect to other people is a deep-seated driver.
 The uses for candles are plenty, ranging from gifting to celebration.
 This makes the market for candles strong but competitive.
 New entrants will need to differentiate (stand out) and there seems to be room to do so based on ‘origin’.

 Tips:

-• Think of rituals and product ingredients (especially scents) that have their basis in your own culture and could be adapted to appeal to a more global consumer.
+- Think of rituals and product ingredients (especially scents) that have their basis in your own culture and could be adapted to appeal to a more global consumer.

-• Emphasise the gift potential of your candles.
-For example, by highlighting the origin, scents or accessories you pack with your candles.
+- Emphasise the gift potential of your candles, for example by highlighting the origin, scents or accessories you pack with your candles.
 Think of items that are specific to your area, such as bark, seeds, shells or beads.
 A key aspect of this is to add containers, or actually produce your candle inside a container.
 Make sure your packaging matches the design value of your candles and adds value.

-• Offer a high level of craftsmanship in moulding and/or hand-finishing if you wish to enter the market for fancy candles.
+- Offer a high level of craftsmanship in moulding and/or hand-finishing if you wish to enter the market for fancy candles.
 Candles have moved from purely functional items to desirable decorative accessories and gifts.
 Fancy candles have become especially sophisticated when it comes to decoration and surface techniques (such as embossing, bas relief effects, accessorising), textures and colours.

-• Offer a wide range of shapes, sizes and colour options, to appeal to both the older and younger customer bases in Home Sweet Home.
+- Offer a wide range of shapes, sizes and colour options to appeal to both the older and younger customer bases in ‘home sweet home’.

-Wellness: candles and happiness
+Wellness: Candles and happiness

 In search of nature

-A key part of this wellness trend involves urban consumers getting in touch with nature, both inside and outside the home.
+Another key part of the wellness trend involves urban consumers getting in touch with nature, both inside and outside the home.
 Closeness to nature makes them feel healthier, more relaxed, and less concerned about the environment.
 Consumers do this, for example, by breaking down the barriers between the indoors and outdoors and by using natural materials.
 They also use materials and shapes that are similar to those found in nature (biomimicry).

 Sparked by this trend, the garden has become an extension of the home.
 The lines between the indoor and outdoor areas of the home are blurring, so the garden looks like part of the living room.
-This has given sales of garden candles a boost, often in chunky pots.
+This has also given the sales of garden candles a boost, often in chunky pots.

 Playful candles